davecranwell/davecranwell.github.io/_posts/2017-07-04-rules-of-interruption.md

 **Don't**

 1. Include forced pleasantries.
 Your colleague may already be annoyed, don't waste their time with etiquette.
-2. Provide any technical details whatsoever.
-If the person you interrupt has the knowledge, their mind will immediately race to solve the problem presented, try as they might to block it out.
-Their productivity will plummet.
+2. Go into _any_ technical detail.
+If your colleague has the knowledge, their mind will unavoidably start solving the problem, try as they might to resume their work.
+Their productivity has bottomed out.

 ## 2. You are always interruptible